 One of my professors encouraged me to pursue accounting and I loved it.
 I was especially interested in how structured the program is in terms of being connected with local firms and getting students the opportunity to network with firms, professors and other students.
 As a result, you really have something tangible to hold onto when you graduate.

-Accounting bachelor’s degree program curriculumAs an accounting major at UAA, you’ll learn and develop a variety of real-world business skills, including:
+Accounting bachelor's degree program curriculumAs an accounting major at UAA, you will learn and develop a variety of real-world business skills, including:

 - Analyzing financial information